 Teaching & Learning

-In order that pupils are academically stimulated and encouraged to achieve their individual best from the moment they join us, we place them in banded sets.
-Year 7 pupils’ allocation to banded sets is based on their performance in Key Stage 2 SATs exams, information from primary schools and scores achieved in the tests taken in July at St Martin’s School.
+In order that students are academically stimulated and encouraged to achieve their individual best from the moment they join us, we place them in banded sets.
+Year 7 banding is based on their performance in Key Stage 2 SATs exams, information from primary schools and scores achieved in the tests taken in July at St Martin’s School.

 The content of the school’s curriculum in each academic year for every subject can be found here